PavelKastornyy/ansi4j/README.md

-**Important** I will work at the next version (ver.2) only if project has 50 stars.
+**Important!** I will work at the next version (ver.2) only if project has 50 stars.
 So, if you need it star the project!
 # Table of contents
 * [ANSI4J](#ansi4j)
     * [Core](#ansi4j-core)